Analysis Likely

 Facial animationsCinema-quality mocapNext-gen mocap

 The GTA 6 trailers show things RDR2 simply couldn’t do: real-time reflections on skyscraper windows, ocean water with realistic physics, dense crowds filling Vice City’s streets.
-The visual leap is obvious, even through compressed YouTube videos.
+The visual leap is visible even through compressed YouTube footage.

 The Kalaga landscapes in GTA 6, inheritors of RDR2's beauty